XRPLF/xrpl-dev-portal/content/concepts/tokens/nftoken-auctions.md

 ![Auction in Brokered Mode without a Reserve](img/nft-auction2.png "Auction in Brokered Mode without a Reserve")

-1. The seller creates an NFT using NFTokenMint.
+1. The seller creates an NFT using `NFTokenMint`.
-1. The bidders make bids using NFTokenCreateOffer, setting the broker as the destination.
+1. The bidders make offers using `NFTokenCreateOffer`, setting the broker as the destination.
-1. The broker selects the winning bid, subtracts the amount to be collected as a fee, then requests theseller sign a sell off for this amount via NFTokenCreateOffer.
+1. The broker selects the winning bid, subtracts the amount to be collected as a fee, then requests the seller sign a sell off for this amount via `NFTokenCreateOffer`.
 1. The seller signs the requested offer, setting the broker as the destination.
-1. The broker completes the sale using NFTokenAcceptOffer, and receives the broker fee.
+1. The broker completes the sale using `NFTokenAcceptOffer`, and receives the broker fee.
-1. The broker cancels any remaining bids using NFTokenCancelOffer.
+1. The broker cancels any remaining bids using `NFTokenCancelOffer`.

 **Pros:**